 Understanding Online Advertising

-Online advertising is a method of appealing to potential customers in a convenient, targeted way.
+Online advertising is a method of appealing to potential customers conveniently and strategically.

-With online advertising, you are not limited to only placing ads on websites.
+With online advertising, you can only place ads on websites.
 Instead, there are various platforms and services that will suit your intended audience and budget parameters.

 With a thorough understanding of the most popular and prominent methods of advertising, your business can reach new levels of success.
 Online is where everyone is.
 According to Statista, almost 4.57 billion people were active internet users as of July 2020.
 This encompasses 59% of the entire global population.